thymikee/jest-preset-angular/website/docs/guides/angular-13+.md

 getTestBed().initTestEnvironment(BrowserDynamicTestingModule, platformBrowserDynamicTesting(), {
   teardown: {
-    destroyAfterEach: true // Angular recommends this, but it may break existing tests }
+    destroyAfterEach: true, // Angular recommends this, but it may break existing tests },
 });
 ```